sentrychris/ffmpeg-transcoder/README.md

 ```
   clip                This command clips videos.
-  generate-thumbnail  This command generates thumbnails for videos.
+  capture             This command captures screenshots or gifs from videos.
   help                Displays help for a command
   list                Lists commands
   transcode-video     This command transcodes videos to the selected format.